-The Congregate Meal program provides one meal a day that meets one-third of the dietary reference intake for elderly persons at approximately 105 meal sites across the state (plus eight sites that are not state-funded).
-These meals are made available to individuals age sixty and over.
-Nutrition education is provided to all participants and good health habits are continually encouraged.
-Those who receive these meals are encouraged to give a confidential financial contribution.
-The local AAA establishes the suggested contribution amount.
-These contributions covered nineteen percent of the total expenditures in FY2012 and are used to enhance the Congregate Meals program.
+CONGREGATE MEALS HOME-DELIVERED MEALS (HDM) The Congregate Meal program provides one meal The HDM program provides one meal a day for a day that meets one-third of the dietary reference elderly persons who are age sixty or over, home intake for elderly persons at approximately 105 bound, and have limited capacity to provide meal sites across the state (and eight sites which nutritionally balanced meals for themselves.
+These are not state-funded).
+These meals are made meals provide one-third of the dietary reference available to individuals age sixty and over. intake required.
+Other in-home services are Nutrition education is provided to all participants and good health habits are continually provided when identified through assessment. encouraged.
+Home-delivered meals are delivered to the participants' homes five days a week, except in Those who receive these meals are encouraged to some rural areas where funding may limit delivery give a confidential financial contribution.
+The to only three or four days a week with a waiver local AAA establishes the suggested contribution approval.
+Through the assessment process, an amount.
+These contributions covered nineteen effort is made to assure those with severity of need percent of the total expenditures in FY2013 and receive meals. are used to enhance the Congregate Meals program.
+Contributions are encouraged in an amount set by the local AAAs and go directly to the HDM Program.
+In FY2013, contributions to the program covered twenty-one percent of the total expenditures.
+Due to funding limitations, there are still unserved and underserved areas of the state.